TamirGrossman/Cup-Water-Level-Detection/README.md

 ## 🎯 Concept

-A water bar fills cups by hand.
+A water bar fills the cups .
 As a cup fills, the pouring sound changes in a consistent, physically-grounded way.
 The goal of this project is a **proof-of-concept** that this change can be decoded automatically:

 1. **Fill-level classification** — given a recording of a pour, predict the fill level (20 / 40 / 60 / 80 / 100 %).
 2. **Flow-rate regression** — predict the continuous pouring rate in **mL/s** directly from the sound.